loader image

 Did you get stuck a lot designing the model?

-Nobody knows really, but if you got 10 of those you could build spacecrafts with them.
+Nobody knows really, but if you get 10 of them you could build spacecrafts with them in games.

 What’s the bar of studs doing above the kitchen?

 It’s hanging there.
-If your child finds the 3 lost studs hidden in the set he becomes a True Storyteller .
+If you find the 3 lost studs hidden in the set you become a True Storyteller .

 Will the instructions be printed?